Do something!

 Worldwide average of time spent daily on social media: 2hours 27 minutes.

-• No “impulse” checking throughout the day!
+Can you really honestly say “I have no time!” - No “impulse” checking throughout the day!
 Simply move the social media icons on your smartphones away from their usual place.
 To a less used sidescreen.
 It stops your autopilot and makes it into a decision.

-• disable nofications.
+- Disable nofications.
 They kill your focus every single time.
 Check for news on YOUR terms.

-• Consume less news.
+- Consume less news.
 The brain is not meant to be bombarded with the “best of bad things worldwide” constantly.
 So much of it is irrelevant in your daily life, it has no direct influence or you can’t change anything about it.
 Stop burdening your mind with bad things that are out of your control.

 The small act of kindness, the love of a mother, smiling with someone, a belly laugh – that’s not newsworthy – but it’s what makes life beautiful.
 Sometimes happiness is easier to find in the small details of life, even when the big picture is clouded.